[1] HK COMPANIES ORDINANCE (GENERAL)

 [4] The term "accounting transaction" is defined under section 2 (Interpretation) of the Companies Ordinance.

-Dissolution by Deregistration and Restoration
+Dissolution by Deregistration or Winding-Up

 A company can be dissolved in the following ways